I’m in two minds about smoothies.

-- 5 oz strawberries, frozen This is equivalent to about 1 cup.
+- 5 oz raspberries, frozen This is equivalent to about 1 cup.
 Can be replaced with 5 oz ripe peach, nectarine, apricot or mixed berries, fresh or frozen peaches, nectarines, apricots.

 - 1 tsp vanilla extract optional; I use vanilla with berries; when I use stone fruit like peaches, nectarines or apricots, I add a few drops almond extract)

 - 3-4 ice cubes optional

 - If using frozen berries, place these in a ceramic or glass bowl and microwave for 30 seconds to defrost.

-- Combine berries, yogurt, kefir, protein powder, nut butter (or avocado, walnuts or oil -- whichever using), vanilla extract, lemon zest (if using), ½ cup water, kefir and ice cubes (if desired; if not, use a whole cup[ of water) in a high-powered blender.
+- Combine berries, yogurt, nut butter (or avocado, walnuts or oil -- whichever using), vanilla extract, lemon zest (if using), ½ cup water, kefir and ice cubes (if desired; if not, use a whole cup[ of water) in a high-powered blender.
 Seal lid tightly and process for about a minute until you obtain a smooth, creamy liquid.
-Add 2-3 ice cubes if you want the drink to be refreshingly cold.
+Add ice cubes if desired.

-- Pour into serving glass if drinking right-away or transfer to a protein shaker bottle if you're traveling.
+- Pour into serving glass if drinking right-away or transfer to a protein blender bottle if you're traveling.
 If you make this in advance, keep refrigerated; do not store for more than 12 hours.